mysmarthub/smartcleaner/README.md

 `pip install smartcleaner`

 Use Gui or console:
 ---

 	`smartcleaner`

 	`term_my_cleaner [path]`

+>To erase / delete some files, you need to run as an administrator.